 Do they have no shame?
 Do they have no conscience?
 Do they believe God won't hold them accountable?

 God is all powerful.
 He should not be belittled and treated like a child.
-He does not need the Watchtower to help him save the world.
+He does not need an organization to help him save the world.
 He doesn't need a 'channel of communication'.
 He doesn't need a 'modern day representative' just like he didn't need idols in the ancient world.

 God gave us life.
 He knows each one of us.
 That's why anyone can say a silent prayer and God hears it.
 All 7 billion people living on this planet today have a direct line to God.
 He can speak for Himself.

-The Watchtower says this, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
-WT, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.
+They say, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
+Watchtower Magazine, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.

 Why don't JW's see something wrong with the above Watchtower statement?
 God created us to be free.
 People should be respected, - not obeyed.
 SLAVES should 'strive to be obedient and submissive'.